 Financing for bakeries

 The 7(a) loan is the SBA’s primary offering.
 Qualified small business owners could receive up to $5 million with repayment terms between seven and 25 years.
 These loans can pay for startup costs or ongoing working capital needs.
 Microloans are smaller, maxing out at $50,000.
-Nonprofit and community-based organizations issue microloans, which are designated for women, minority, low-income and veteran entrepreneurs.
 The SBA sets limits on interest rates to prevent lenders from charging high amounts for loans.
 Competitive rates and terms make SBA loans an attractive funding option for many small business owners.

 Alternative business loans

 Online alternative business lenders can be a viable financing option for those who have trouble qualifying for traditional bank loans.
-Online lenders may approve borrowers with just a year in business, low revenue and credit scores between 500 and 620.
+Online lenders may approve borrowers with shorter times in business and lower credit scores.
 The turnaround time for an online loan is typically quick, and some lenders advertise approval in days or hours.

 You could apply for term loans, equipment financing, invoice financing, cash advances and lines of credit from online lenders.
 However, there’s a price to pay for fast time to funding and minimal requirements.
 Online lenders often assign high interest rates and short repayment terms to loans, typically offering smaller amounts than a bank would provide.